 CB8 maintains a close working relationship with the 19th Precinct, Manhattan North, the Central Park Precinct, and the 114th Precinct, which serves Roosevelt Island from Queens.
-CB8 continues to be concerned about the number of scams and fraud against the elderly and venerable as well as Grand Larceny and Pedestrian Safety cases.
+CB8 continues to be concerned about bike enforcement and the number of scams and fraud against the elderly and venerable as well as Grand Larceny and Pedestrian Safety cases.